suhanii2310/Lab-Reports-CSE15L/week7.md

 - To compile the code we use `javac -cp .:lib/hamcrest-core-1.3.jar:lib/junit-4.13.2.jar *.java` command which was 3 up in the search history, so I used up arrow to access it.
  Keys pressed: <up><up><up><enter>
-- To run the code we use `java -cp .:lib/hamcrest-core-1.3.jar:lib/junit-4.13.2.jar org.junit.runner.JUnitCore ListExamplesTests` command which was 3 up in th esearch histpry, so I used up arrow to access it.
+- To run the code we use `java -cp .:lib/hamcrest-core-1.3.jar:lib/junit-4.13.2.jar org.junit.runner.JUnitCore ListExamplesTests` command which was 3 up in the search histpry, so I used up arrow to access it.
  Keys pressed: <up><up><up><enter>
 - we observe that the code passes all the tests now.